 This is the sweet, spiced bread the pilgrims wanted to make with their leftover sweet potatoes.
+Did they have cinnamon and nutmeg?
+Questionable.
+But you can certainly get your hands on some.
 Sadly, they were short on coconuts.

 Here's another thing the pilgrims probably won-ted to do with their leftovers.
 The genius here is that you can make and freeze these for later.
 Hosting a Christmas party?
 Why not, the apps are already done.